Calculate Productivity

 Desklog tracks productivity by considering your productive time by calculating time spent on productive & non-productive apps and URLs.
+To calculate productive time, Desklog categorizes apps and URLs as productive or non-productive.

 1. Productive Apps & URLs :